 3. Add Copyright Information

+The above two options are useful after finding the image theft.
+However, prevention is better than cure and you need preventive actions when images are important for you.
 All commercial WordPress themes allow you to add copyright notice in the footer.
 You can simply insert copyright symbol with small text like “All rights reserved” or “Content is copyrighted” in the footer.
 This is a soft reminder for those looking for stealing images from your site.

 4. Disable Right Click

 The first option for preventing image theft is to use a WordPress plugin to disable right click on your site.
 This will help to avoid stealing images by right clicking and saving to local computer.